Chocobozzz/avalaible_doms/README.md

 # Available Domain Names

 ## HELP
-AvailableDoms - See if a list of domain names are available or not
+AvailableDoms - See if a list of domain names are available or not (thanks Gandi)

     Usage :